ewhalenkamp/pokemonapi/README.md

 Bulbasaur.
 Pretty much entirely Bulbasaur.
 I believe there's been some corruption in the .txt files used to generate the database, and for whatever reason Bulbasaur has half of its information truncated.
 On the website side, I hard-rendered the Bulbasaur template as a temporary measure.
 I'll have to look into this later.

+Most Gen 7 Pokémon are missing information not because of problems with the API, but because of the lack of serialized information in the format I was already using for every other Pokémon.
+As a result, much of their information is missing from the base .txt files, and default options have replaced their info in the templates.

 ~~High latency, check efficiency of data initialization~~